HaniAmmar/Qentem-Engine/README.md

 ## Tests

-There are over 15k lines of code for testing; 5 times the size of the library, and some tests can be examples.
+There are over 22k lines of code for testing; 5 times the size of the library.
 To run the tests:

 -   cmake
     ```shell
     mkdir Build
     cd Build